n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 ### no_std
 This line tells the Rust compiler not to link the standard library (`std`).
 Instead, we'll only rely on the `core` library, which is a subset of it.
-Since we're writing code for an embedded device (that can have a limited amount of memory), we don't want to include the standard library in our binary, which is designed for general-purpose systems.
+Since we're writing code for an embedded device with limited memory, we exclude the standard library, which is designed for general-purpose systems.
 This means we won't have access to features like heap allocation, collections, threads, etc.

 ### panic_halt

 The usual panic behavior in Rust is to unwind the stack and return to the caller.
 This is something that's included in the standard library.
 However, since we're `no_std`, we need to define our own panic behavior.
-We either need to define our own implementation using the `#[panic_handler]` attribute or use a crate that provides one.
+We either need to implement our own implementation using the `#[panic_handler]` attribute or use a crate that provides one.
 `panic-halt` crate provides a simple panic handler that halts the program when a panic occurs.

 ### no_main